 Keep Engine Oil In Your Car:

-Make it a point to check the oil level every three days while you’re away.
-If the level falls, top it off.
-This small action can help you avoid costly repairs in the future.
+While you’re away, make it a point to check the oil amount every three days.
+If the number goes down, add more.
+This small step can help you avoid fixes that will cost a lot of money in the future.

 Emergency Repair Kit: